 - Personalise your trip with optional activities to suit your budget and style

-Day 5: Agra to Jaipur.
+Day 6: Agra to Jaipur.
 This morning we’re up early for a sunrise visit to the majestic Taj Mahal – it’s a real bucket list moment.
 Transfer to Jaipur this afternoon.
-Check out Nahargarh Fort and the wonderful views over the city.
-This evening have a drink at the Padao Restaurant with your group.
+Check out Nahargarh Fort and the wonderful views over the city before your second Hindi language lesson.

-Day 6: Jaipur.
+Day 7: Jaipur.
 Today we’re off to Monkey Temple where you can feed the cheeky inhabitants.
 You can also bathe in the temple pools.
-Later, visit the Amber Fort.
-This beautiful building is one of the most historic places you can visit in Jaipur.
-Tonight, try a range of local foods in a food court.
+Later visit the Amber Fort, before opting to enjoy a Bollywood movie at a local theatre for a unique Indian experience.
+Then try a range of local foods on an optional food court tour.

-Day 9: Jaisalmer to Jodhpur.
-Wake up early to catch the sunrise before hopping back on your camel and heading to a desert village to meet the locals.
-Later, after you’ve said goodbye to your camel buddy, visit Jaisalmer Fort or visit Gadsisar or Sagar Lake.
+Day 10: Jaisalmer to Jodhpur.
+Wake up early to catch sunrise before hopping on your camel and heading to a desert village to meet the locals.
+After you’ve said goodbye to your camel buddy this afternoon, visit Jaisalmer Fort or Gadsisar or Sagar Lake.
 Transfer to Jodhpur this evening with a third Hindi lesson en route.